-The League of Women Voters of Henderson County is a grassroots nonpartisan political organization committed to empowering voters and defending democracy.
+The League of Women Voters of Henderson County, North Carolina, is a grassroots nonpartisan political organization committed to empowering voters and defending democracy.
 We envision a democracy where every person has the desire, the right, the knowledge and the confidence to participate.
 To those ends the League:

 Encourages informed and active participation in government.